ajay9634/EXAGEAR-XEGW/README.md

  ---
 # ⚠️ Known Bugs

-##  PulseAudio Issues
+## in-built PulseAudio Issue

+- change audio to pulse by registry from the Start Menu.

-Use the XServer XSDL app
+- Use the XServer XSDL app.

+## AlsaAudio issue

+- you may face alsa sound issue in X11 apk , change audio to pulse by registry from the Start Menu.

 ##  older wine bug